go-openapi/swag/README.md

 Moving forward, no additional feature will be added to the `swag` API directly at the root package level, which remains there for backward-compatibility purposes.
 All exported top-level features are now deprecated.

-Child modules will continue to evolve or some new ones may be added in the future.
+Child modules will continue to evolve and some new ones may be added in the future.

 | Module        | Content | Main features |
 |---------------|---------|---------------|